 - Steady income: Income is derived from the salary slip and proof of employment.
-In case of self-employed borrowers an annual report made by an independent calculation expert appointed by NIBC, for a director-owner, an income statement by the accountant is necessary. - Comply or Explain: a predetermined test is available (comply), but allows deviation if well-justified by the lender (explain).
-NIBC Direct origination only concerns COMPLY. - Actual interest rate is taken into account unless the fixed rate term is less then 10 years.
-In that case pre-determined rate is used (Q1 2025 5%) or the loan must be totally repaid at the end of the fixed rate term (only by annuity or linear). - LTI/ DTI: Loan-To-Income/ Debt-To-Income is maximized in line with the Code of Conduct.
+In case of self-employed borrowers an annual report made by an independent calculation expert appointed by NIBC, for a director-owner, an income statement by the accountant is necessary. - Comply or Explain: a predetermined test is available (comply) but allows deviation if well-justified by the lender (explain).
+NIBC origination consists of comply and explain, provided they meet the predetermined criteria as outlined in the underwriting criteria. - Actual interest rate is taken into account unless the fixed rate term is less then 10 years.
+In that case pre-determined rate is used (Q3 2025 5%) or the loan must be totally repaid at the end of the fixed rate term (only by annuity or linear). - LTI/ DTI: Loan-To-Income/ Debt-To-Income is maximized in line with the Code of Conduct.
 Calculations are based on guidelines from the NIBUD (An independent institute focused on household expenses)